FahimSaki/Restaurant-App/README.md

-# 🍽️ Redford Restaurant App
+# 🍽️ Redford Restaurant App (A South Indian authentic restaurant)

 Welcome to the **Redford Restaurant** app!
 This mobile application is designed to provide a seamless dining experience, allowing you to browse our delicious menu, explore your favorite dishes, and place orders with ease.